• Skip to primary navigation

 Spicy habanero peppers are small (¾ to 2 ½ inches long) and most commonly bright orange or red chili peppers.
 They can be found in other colors, such as yellow or purple.
 When they are unripe, they are green, and they change color as they mature.

 Named the Guinness Book of World Records' hottest peppers in 1999, habaneros are extremely spicy.
-They have since been displaced by the Carolina Reaper.
+They have since been surpassed by the scorpion pepper and the Carolina Reaper.

 Reaching 100,00 to 350,000 on the Scoville scale, habanero peppers are commonly used for hot sauce, salsa, and other spicy foods.
 A jalapeño, for reference, is rated 2,000 to 8,000 on the Scoville scale, and bell peppers are rated 0.